-The following Q&A is for employees whose employment is affected by lockdowns due to public health orders to control the spread of COVID-19.
-This information is accurate as at 1 October 2021.
+The following Q&A is for employees whose employment is affected by restrictions due to public health orders to control the spread of COVID-19.
+This information is accurate as at 20 September 2022.
 Updates will be provided as further information becomes available.

 This Q&A contains information of a general nature only and is not a substitute for professional legal advice.
 You should obtain legal advice from a lawyer about your particular situation before acting on any of the following information.
 This Q&A is designed for Victorian and national system employees in Tasmania and Queensland only.
 If you are not a Victorian employee or a Queensland or Tasmanian national system employee, you should obtain specialist legal advice about your case as soon as possible.

 If your employer is forced to cease operating due to circumstances out of their control, such as a government directive, and they can no longer usefully employ you, they may have grounds to stand you down.
 This normally means they are not obliged to pay you.

 Importantly, a significant downturn in business, or other factors within an employer’s control (e.g. not having enough staff rostered on to open a store), does not generally mean that your employer can stand you down with no pay.

 If you have been stood down but you believe your employer does not have to stand you down because of an enforceable government direction, you can lodge a dispute with the Fair Work Commission.
 Call JobWatch for more information.

 Some people may be directed by health authorities to self-isolate or quarantine due to diagnosis of or potential exposure to COVID-19.